 There are some additional routes to begin your career as a counsellor that allows you to develop your practical skills and learn about counselling without going to university.

-A common route to the counselling career is learning through voluntary work.
+Learning through voluntary work is a common route to a counselling career without going to university.
 Many people try this route before committing to study to be assured that this is the right career path for them.

 Working within the voluntary sector offers plenty of opportunities to develop your counselling skills.
 Some agencies like Family Action offer training in specialist counselling services, which can be paid back by providing voluntary counselling within the organisation.